UVic Flute Syllabus Spring term 2025

 4. Please consult with me before scheduling degree-required solo recitals.

 5. I have significant sensitivities to many artificial scents.
 Please avoid scented products (perfume, hairspray, strongly scented shampoo, bodywash, soap etc.) for all in-person flute classes.
-Please note that most professional ensembles have a “no scent” policy, so it is sensible to adopt a “no-scent” approach now in your professional training.
+Please note that most professional ensembles have a “no scent” policy, so it is wise to adopt a “no-scent” approach now in your professional training.

 I am looking forward to a very productive and enjoyable musical journey with you!
 Please join me in extending a very warm welcome to our new studio members!